A Factor-Graph Approach to Algebraic Topology, With Applications to Kramers--Wannier Duality: -Complexes

 \section{$2$-Complexes}

-As interesting as $1$-complexes are, the algebraic topology approach becomes even more valuable when moving to $2$-complexes, and, more generally, to higher-order complexes.
+The algebraic topology approach becomes more valuable when moving to $2$-complexes, and, more generally, to higher-order complexes.

 The present section is about $2$-complexes and has a similar structure as Section~\ref{sec:one:complex}: in Section~\ref{sec:two:complex:primal:domain:1} we introduce chains, boundary operators, and homology spaces, whereas in Section~\ref{sec:two:complex:dual:domain:1} we introduce cochains, coboundary operators, and cohomology spaces; these sections are complemented by Sections~\ref{sec:two:complex:nfg:representation:1} and~\ref{sec:two:complex:nfg:representation:2}, where we introduce some NFGs that we associate with boundary and coboundary operators, respectively.
-Finally, because of the importance of toroidal lattices for later sections, Section~\ref{sec:cw-torus} discusses this object in detail.
+Finally, because of the importance of $2$-torus lattice graphs for later sections, Section~\ref{sec:cw-torus} discusses these objects in detail.